-- Check application dates are within the expected ranges. - Check that payment date is present where a payment value is present. - Check applicant and child dates of birth are within the expected range see the age of applicant section. - Check postcode lengths are within the expected ranges and check postcodes that do not match to local authorities see the geography section. - Remove a small number of test applications which were used to test the case management system.
+- Check application dates are within the expected ranges. - Check that payment date is present where a payment value is present. - Check applicant and child dates of birth are within the expected range see age of applicant. - Check postcode lengths are within the expected ranges and check postcodes that do not match to local authorities see geography. - Remove a small number of test applications which were used to test the case management system.